FlxVctr/RADICES/README.md

 # RADICES

-This is the project repository relating to a Twitter follow network sampling experiment described in this talk: https://youtu.be/qsnGTl8d3qU?t=21823.
+This is the project repository for a Twitter follow network sampling experiment described in this talk: https://youtu.be/qsnGTl8d3qU?t=21823.
 A journal article describing the method and its results in detail is currently undergoing peer review.
 Until then you can [cite the software itself](https://doi.org/10.6084/m9.figshare.8864777).

 In short: This software prototype creates a sample of (mostly) core accounts in a language-based Twittersphere as described there.